corelight/ecs-templates/README.md

 - `--debug`: Enable debug level logging.
 - `--es-default-timeout=10`: Change the default timeout waiting for the connection to the elasticsearch.
 - `--es-default-retry=2`: Change the default number of times to retry a connection to the elasticsearch.
+- `--git-repository=corelight`: Change the default number of times to retry a connection to the elasticsearch.
+- `--git-branch=main`: Change the default number of times to retry a connection to the elasticsearch.

 ## 4. Post Install